cloudflare/cloudflare-docs/content/api-shield/security/api-discovery/threshold-recommendations.md

 * Only requests with the same criteria as API Discovery are considered.
 * If traffic has been erratic or intermittent to this endpoint, the threshold might not show up.
 Cloudflare needs endpoints to receive sufficient valid traffic in any 24-hour period in the last 7 days or since the initial discovery of the endpoint to make statistically safe threshold suggestions.
-* Cloudflare also requires at least 50 distinct sessions to have accessed the endpoint in any 24-hour period in the last 7 days or since the initial discovery of the endpoint
+* Cloudflare also requires at least 50 distinct sessions to have accessed the endpoint in any 24-hour period in the last 7 days or since the initial discovery of the endpoint.

 ### Why do I get the error "API Threshold Recommendations Expired (Code: 551)"?